 - 1) In the event that a particular year group is already full in the Junior School, students wishing to join will be placed on a waiting list.
-Once a place becomes available, an assessment will be offered to the child at the head of the waiting list. - 2) On any occasion where the school intake into Year 7 is over-subscribed, places will be allocated on the basis of ability as assessed in the entrance assessments.
+Once a place becomes available, an assessment will be offered to the child at the head of the waiting list.
+Where there is already a child on roll at the College, priority will be given to their sibling on the waiting list. - 2) On any occasion where the school intake into Year 7 is over-subscribed, places will be allocated on the basis of ability as assessed in the entrance assessments.
 In the event that the above is unable to distinguish between candidates, then school references and/or an interview will be taken into account. - 3) At other times vacant places will be offered to the next applicant who fulfils the entry criteria.
 If there are no places available in a specific year, applications will still be encouraged and, once a candidate has attained the required standard in the relevant entrance assessments, a provisional place may be offered and the child placed on the waiting list.
 Once a place becomes available it will be offered to the child at the head of the waiting list.

-4) If no vacancy arises within six months of the original assessment date, the reserve candidate may be required to be re-assessed for any future places that arise.
+Where there is already a child on roll at the College, priority will be given to their sibling on the waiting list. - 4) In the event of a place becoming available mid year in a year group with a waiting list, the child at the head of the waiting list will be offered an assessment in line with point 1.
+It is expected that, if offered, the child will take up the place as soon as it becomes available.
+We are unable to hold the place until the following academic year if there are other pupils who could take up the place. - 5) If no vacancy arises within six months of the original assessment date, the reserve candidate may be required to be re-assessed for any future places that arise.